Jimi421/Dharma-Tools/README.md

 - 📦 Payloads for Linux and Windows
 - 🧠 Safe-handoff orchestration via `dharma.py`
 - 📂 Organized loot collection with JSON output
+- 💻 Interactive CLI with subcommands for recon, NSE, exploit, loot, and payloads
 - 🧰 Designed for extensibility and ethical automation

 ---